 Placement & Routing - Any designer will tell you component placement and routing take the most time.
-Components are no longer placed on an orthogonal matrix and the miniaturization of on small board sizes require routers with sophisticated routines to aid with track completion.
+Components are no longer placed on a PCB product feature matrix and the miniaturization of small board sizes requires routers with sophisticated routines to aid with track completion.

-Documentation - What you capture is still virtual and requires robust outputs to translate concept to reality - , assembly/fabrication drawing, 3D, etc...
-Manufacturing outputs continue to expand beyond gerber - ODB++, IPC-2581, GerberX.
+Documentation - What you capture is still virtual and requires robust outputs to translate the concept to reality -, assembly/fabrication drawing, 3D, etc...
+Manufacturing outputs continue to expand beyond Gerber - ODB++, IPC-2581, GerberX.

-Many of you may associate my name with the Altium brand of PCB design products.
+Many of you may associate my name with the Altium brand of PCB products feature matrix.
 You're asking yourself, “why in the world would he be an Eagle user?”
 Given my career, I’ve been fortunate enough to use a multitude of design software.
-I believe each product in their own right have a place and application in this industry.
+I believe each product in its own right has a place and application in this industry.
 For me, Eagle is symbolic of my start in electronics, being the first platform in which I completed a design from concept to manufacturing.
 I’m still an avid user of various design software today, and I came to Altium with the intent to help make better products for anyone who has a passion for design.

 Want to see how EAGLE stacks up against Altium Designer®?
 Compare EAGLE to Altium products in a feature comparison chart.